BruceWind/CloudFrontIPSelector/README.md

 a.
 I limited latency of selected IPs must below 80, if you want to change it, you can modify  this variable `THREASHOLD` in `index.js`.

 b.
 Have you tried Gcore-CDN?
-I have written another IP-selector for Gcore: https://github.com/BruceWind/GcoreCDNIPSelector, you can try it.
+I have written another IP-selector for Gcore: https://github.com/BruceWind/GcoreCDNIPSelector, you can give it a shot.

 c.
-Why don't I test **the up/down speed** in code?
+Why didn't I test **the up/down speed** in code?
 I've tested it by another method and found that all IPs of Cloudfront have very high speed.
 As a result, there is no evidence to suggest that different IPs have different speeds.
 In other words, I believe that you just need to make sure the CDN IP that you connect has low-latency.

 **Thanks**